muratk5n/thirdwave/en/README.md

 ---

+Nazis..
 Also drop that deluded quest for batteries..

----

 DW: "EU demands Volkswagen pay all EU consumers affected by 'Dieselgate'..
 The EU's Justice Commissioner called on Volkswagen to